Exploring 20 unique mint varieties

 ginger mint plant

-Aroma: Spicy with a slight citrus
+Taste: Spicy with a hint of citrus

 Flowers: Pale purple